-Certainly, it’s not the first time I’ve tried making these vegan oat, banana, and cocoa cookies, but so far I hadn’t been too satisfied.
-This time I found the right formula and even a trick to enjoy them even after a few days…
+This is certainly not the first time I’ve tried to make these oat, banana and cocoa vegan cookies, but until now I hadn’t been completely satisfied.
+This time I found the right formula and even a little trick to enjoy them a few days later…

-Since they are made without added fats, they tend to dry over time, but just reheating them or even better toasting them for a few minutes will make them taste freshly baked again!
-Baked if you use the oven, but I used the air fryer!
+Because they are made without added fats, they tend to dry out over time, but you just need to reheat them or, even better, toast them for a few minutes to bring them back to freshly-baked condition!
+Baked, if you use the oven, but I used the air fryer!

-Don’t expect crunchy cookies, these are more “chewy” than crunchy, thanks to the high fiber content.
-But they are delicious, and the chocolate flavor is very pronounced.
-They were appreciated here, and the Dutchman, despite not liking bananas at all, said “not bad,” which I never expected!
-Let’s see the recipe and various tricks for cooking them in the air fryer!
+Don’t expect crunchy cookies; these are more “chewy” than crunchy, thanks to the lots of fiber they contain.
+But they’re delicious and you can really taste the chocolate.
+They were enjoyed here and the Dutchman, who doesn’t like bananas at all, even said “not bad,” which I never expected!
+Let’s see the recipe and the various tips for cooking in the air fryer!

 - Difficulty: Very easy